project-chip/connectedhomeip/examples/all-clusters-app/nxp/mw320/README.md

-# MW320 All Clusters Example Application
+# Matter MW320 All Clusters Example Application

 The example is based on [Matter](https://github.com/project-chip/connectedhomeip) and the NXP MW320 SDK